-I don't think we are more romantic than people in other states, but we did become a state on February 14, 1912.
+Arizona a state on February 14, 1912.
 So, on Valentine's Day, we also celebrate Statehood Day.

-What are the 5 Cs?
+What Are the 5 Cs?

-Every kid who went to school a couple of decades ago learned about Arizona's 5 Cs as the backbone of the state economy: Copper, Cattle, Cotton, Citrus and Climate.
-It isn't that those aren't important to Arizona any more.
+Every kid who went to school a couple of decades ago learned about Arizona's 5 Cs as the backbone of the state economy: Copper, Cattle, Cotton, Citrus, and Climate.
+It isn't that those aren't important to Arizona anymore.
 It's just that other important industries evolved in technology and tourism.

 There are certain phrases that we, who live in the Phoenix area, hear all the time.
-If you say these to us, hopefully you'll just get a smile and a nod of the head.
+If you say these to us, hopefully, you'll just get a smile and a nod of the head.